DNA64/jekyll/docs/_docs/step-by-step/06-data-files.md

 [YAML](http://yaml.org/) is a format that's common in the Ruby ecosystem.
 You'll use it to store an array of navigation items each with a name and link.

-Create a data file for the navigation at `_data/navigation.yml` with the
+Create the `_data` directory in your site's root folder, then create a data file for the navigation at `_data/navigation.yml` with the following content:
-following:

 ```yaml
 - name: Home